Rifkyprayanta/rifkyprayanta/README.md

 ### Hi there, I'm [Riky Prayanta](https://rifky.co/) 👋

-- 👨‍🎓 I'm Currently studying at State University of Malang as a Informatics Engineering Student
-- 🎓 I'm also got Diplome Certificate at State Polytechnic of Malang as a Informatics Engineering Student
+- 🎓 I'm Graduate at State Polytechnic of Malang as a Informatics Engineering Student
 - 💻 I'm Currently learning and focusing about being web developer using [NodeJs](https://nodejs.org/en/) and [ReactJs](https://reactjs.org/) technology.
 - 🖥️ I'm also create and build some web technology.
 - ⏳ The web technology that i build right now is Telegram Clone Using MERN